 Motorola announces general availability of MotoMesh

-Motorola announced the general availability of its four-radio MotoMesh wireless broadband system and a deployment in Riviera Beach, Fla., focused on video surveillance with the purpose of helping the city’s police department fight crime.
+Motorola today announced the general availability of its four-radio MotoMesh wireless broadband system and a deployment in Riviera Beach, Fla., focused on video surveillance with the purpose of helping a police department fight crime.

-Other entities have used Motorola’s mesh-network technology to transmit video, but Riviera Beach is the first to target surveillance with the primary purpose of deterring criminal activity, said Joe Hamilla, director of engineering for Motorola’s mesh-network product group.
+Other entities have used Motorola’s mesh-network technology to transmit video, but Riviera Beach is the first to target the surveillance with the primary purpose of deterring criminal activity, said Joe Hamilla, director of engineering for Motorola’s mesh network product group.

 Riviera Beach is one of about 20 “reference” customers Motorola has worked with to conduct targeted pilots of its MotoMesh architecture since its product launch last March, Hamilla said.
 As of today, however, the MotoMesh platform will be generally available to any customer wanting to buy it.

 “We went out to different municipalities to get their input on these initial installations,” Hamilla said.
 “Based on their feedback and the lessons we’ve learned over the last several months, we now have a general availability of this system that we feel can go into any municipality and solve a number of issues.
 It’s really a comprehensive system.”